-

-The widely adopted method of complying with the SCA’s requirements is by using 3D Secure 2.0.
+The widely adopted method of complying with the SCA’s requirements is 3D Secure 2.0.
 Currently, Cloudbeds supports 3D Secure for Cloudbeds Payments and the latest version of Stripe.

-This article discusses everything about the new regulation and how it impacts (or does not impact) Cloudbeds customers.
+This article discusses the new regulation and how it impacts (or does not) Cloudbeds customers.

 Executive Summary

-- The SCA requirement came into force on 14 September 2019 in Europe for electronic payments.
+- The SCA requirement for electronic payments was enacted on 14 September 2019 in Europe.

 - The widely adopted method of complying with the SCA’s requirements is by using 3D Secure 2.0

-- A card payment will be in scope of the regulation if BOTH the cardholder’s bank and the business’s payment provider are located in the European Economic Area (EEA).
+- A card payment will be within the regulation if both the cardholder’s bank and the business’s payment provider are located in the European Economic Area (EEA).

 - Several exemptions exist for SCA, including: